Learn How To Separate Your Personal Assets from Your Business Liabilities

 It is a tragically common scenario: you have spent the last several years building your business from the ground up.
 It has spent the last several quarters surpassing projections, and you are optimistic about the future of your growing brand.
 But then comes the tragedy.
-It can take many forms, from natural disaster striking down your factory, to divorce and forcing asset split, to lawsuit.
+It can take many forms, from natural disaster striking down your factory to divorce and forcing asset split, to the lawsuit.
 A rival cloud company with bigger funds, better lawyers, accounting wizards, and almost unlimited resources is coming after you on a trademark violation.
 It is tenuous at best, and the definition of a frivolous lawsuit.
 But you don't have the ability to fight back as hard, and they win a settlement.

 Not only do they strip away business assets, but they go after your personal ones.
 What could have been done to prevent this?